Convert a set of amplitudes (defined along a set of corresponding directions) to their spherical harmonic representation

 - -normalise normalise the DW signal to the b=0 image

 - -directions file the directions corresponding to the input amplitude image used to sample AFD.
 By default this option is not required providing the direction set is supplied in the amplitude image.
-This should be supplied as a list of directions [az el], as generated using the dirgen command
+This should be supplied as a list of directions [az el], as generated using the dirgen command, or as a list of [ x y z ] Cartesian coordinates.

 - -rician noise correct for Rician noise induced bias, using noise map supplied